 Step 5: Optional Server Configurations

 The options described in this topic are not required to enable flow publishing and scheduling flows on Tableau Server.
-They can be used to customising your environment according to your requirements.
+They can be used to customizing your environment according to your requirements.

 Set the timeout period for flows

-backgrounder.default_timeout.run_flow sets the number of seconds before a flow run task is cancelled.
+backgrounder.default_timeout.run_flow sets the number of seconds before a flow run task is canceled.

 tsm configuration set -k backgrounder.default_timeout.run_flow -v <new value>

 (Default value: 14400 seconds or 4 hours)

 backgrounder.extra_timeout_in_seconds command sets the number of seconds beyond the setting in

 backgrounder.querylimit before a background job is canceled.
 This setting makes sure that a stalled job does not hold up subsequent jobs.
 The setting applies to processes listed in